tigrouind/WL1-Editor/README.md

 - Select an enemy or a power up in the toolbox by clicking on it.
 - Then, right-click inside level view.

-Available enemies / objects depends of current sector / warp.
+Available enemies depends of current sector / warp.

 | Key | Description |
 | :-: | - |